Phone: +39 0172 458511

 12042 Bra (Cn) – Italy

-Nicola Perullo (born in 1970 in Livorno), philosopher, is the Professor of Aesthetics at the University of Gastronomic Sciences.
+Nicola Perullo (born in 1970 in Livorno), philosopher, is Full Professor of Aesthetics at the University of Gastronomic Sciences.

 He was awarded a research doctorate degree in Philosophy in 2001 from the University of Pisa, where he studied under the guidance of Aldo Gargani.
 His early areas of interest included Wittgenstein, the philosophy of language, Nietzsche, Husserl, Heidegger, American neopragmatism, and psychoanalysis.
 Later, he furthered his studies in Paris with Jacques Derrida, who served as his mentor.
 His thesis was dedicated to Derrida, Wittgenstein, and Austin and Searle’s theory of linguistic acts.
 In 1997, he translated and edited Derrida’s book “Limited Inc” for the publishing house Raffaello Cortina Editore.
 During the years of his doctorate studies, Perullo gained an interest in Aesthetics, starting with Giambattista Vico and the period of the 17th and 18th centuries.
 His first book, published in 2002 as a further elaboration of his thesis, was dedicated to Vico and to the the debate on the souls of animals and the origin of humanity.